INTERNETS. NESSIE HAS SURFACED.

 The next song on my list of favorites, MMO RPG by Alex Greenwald (Mark Ronson and the Business Intl., Phantom Planet) – truly a piece of digital ephemera, as it is, for now, only available on YouTube – explores some of the philosophical complexities of on-line gaming:

-I will confess I’m not actually all that … Continue reading
+I will confess I’m not actually … Continue reading